PetStr/PetStr/README.md

 Types of software i have written:
 * Scientific calculations.
 Calculation of gas data thermodynamic stuff.
 Gas equilibrium, adiabatic flame temperature, general gas data.
 A sample of this code is just about to be released.
-* Real time control, Combustion engine lab control.
+* Real time control (well sort if, soft real time control).
+Combustion engine lab control.
 During my postgraduate studies I wrote an engine control / rig control program that was used for experiments on a combustion engine.
+In short we used cylinder pressure signal to control combustion.
+Using Simulink Controller in the loop.
+Together with expert from automatic control department several advanved control topologies were tested.
+PID, LQG, MPC[pdh thesis].
 * Data aquisition.
 AD sampling.
 * Database query, pull data from SQL database to then process and put into spreadsheet.
 Hundreds of tables.
 * Controlling and monotoring sensors and actuators through Controller Area Network.
 Kvaser and socketcan.